jessepav/lacygoill-wiki-backup/vim/qf.md

 Pro:

 It can search any Vim regex.
-Including multi-line patterns,  because newlines and the encoding are automatically recognized.
+Including multiline patterns, because newlines and the encoding are automatically recognized.

 ## What are the three main characteristics defining the commands such as `:cgetexpr`?